Children’s Legal ServicesOrganizations We Fund Legal Aid Programs Donate Now What We Do

 Grant amounts vary based on available funding.
 For the most recent grant cycle, the minimum grant award was $25,000 and the maximum grant award was $200,000.

-Grant applications are available each January and due in February.
-Grants are awarded in March and distributed in April.
-The funding period is April 1 – March 31.
+Grant applications are available each March.
+Grants are awarded in June.
+The funding period is July 1 – June 30.

 The Foundation shall make grants to organizations, not individuals.
 Qualified grant applicants must: